The Best Home Security System Apps

 con Delays after motion detection

 It used to take a call to customer service to change user settings, update login information, and make other standard changes.
-With the latest app update, those calls are no longer necessary—which is great news if you hate having to make phone calls (like me).
+When I last jumped into the Frontpoint app, those calls were no longer necessary—which is great news if you hate having to make phone calls (like me).

 Learn more in our guide to the Frontpoint app or the full Frontpoint security review.